Vanderbilt Center for Health Services Research

 Examples of suitable research topics are provided below, each of which may be relevant to a specific clinical discipline, health condition, or population.
 All research projects with an intervention/change must include an evaluation of the initiative.

-- Integration of social determinants of health into clinical care
+- Implementation of social drivers of health screening in clinical care

 - Collection or use of accurate race, ethnicity, and language (REaL) data or other demographic data